Duchy of Lancaster: History

+In 1830, the Whigs argued that revenues from the two duchies of Lancaster and Cornwall should go to the public, but to secure King William IV's support for the Reform Act 1832 they eventually approved the civil list and left the duchies in possession of the royal family.
+Parliament debated the two duchies' ownership multiple times, including when Queen Victoria and King Edward VII ascended the throne, respectively.
+In 1936, leader of the opposition Clement Attlee introduced an amendment to the civil list bill which would have seen the duchies surrendered in exchange for an adjusted annual sum of money tied to the actual cost of royal functions, but the amendment was defeated.
+In 1971, a private member's bill to nationalise the duchy was defeated, but more than 100 MPs supported it.

-In 2011, the Duchy established a rebalancing asset plan and sold most of the Winmarleigh estates farms in Lancashire, and donated a plot of land to the Winmarleigh Village Hall committee by June 2012.
+In 2011, the duchy established a rebalancing asset plan and sold most of the Winmarleigh estates farms in Lancashire, and donated a plot of land to the Winmarleigh Village Hall committee by June 2012.

-In 2017, the Paradise Papers revealed that the Duchy held investments in two offshore financial centres, the Cayman Islands and Bermuda.
-Both are British Overseas Territories of which Queen Elizabeth II was monarch, and the governors of those territories were nominally her appointees.
-While Bermuda has been self-governing since 1620, the internal autonomy of the Caymen Islands is informal; also, Britain handles the foreign policy of both territories.
-Labour Party Leader Jeremy Corbyn, renowned for his leftism, posited that the Queen should apologise, saying that anyone who keeps money offshore for tax avoidance purposes should "not just apologise for it, [but] recognise what it does to our society."
-A spokesman for the Duchy said that all of their investments are audited and legitimate, and that the Queen voluntarily pays taxes on income she receives from Duchy investments.
-The Duchy's investments were revealed to include First Quench Retailing off-licences and rent-to-own retailer BrightHouse.
+In 2017, the Paradise Papers revealed that the duchy held investments in two offshore financial centres, the Cayman Islands and Bermuda.
+Both are British Overseas Territories of which Queen Elizabeth II was monarch.
+Labour Party Leader Jeremy Corbyn posited that the Queen should apologise, saying that anyone who keeps money offshore for tax avoidance purposes should "not just apologise for it, [but] recognise what it does to our society."
+A spokesman for the duchy said that all of their investments are audited and legitimate, and that the Queen voluntarily pays taxes on income she receives from duchy investments.
+The duchy's investments were revealed to include First Quench Retailing off-licences and rent-to-own retailer BrightHouse.
+The palace later stated that offshore investments had been exited by 2019.